EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 } // 'user' is automatically freed when the function exits
 ```

 However, not all variables behave this way.
-Static variables, for example, always reside in the heap and are allocated directly in the Old Generation (OG), so static escape analysis is not necessary.
+Static variables for example, always reside in the heap and are allocated directly in the Old Generation (OG), so static escape analysis is not necessary.
+Primitive-data is stored only in the Stack, even if it escapes the function, as it costs way more to store it on Heap and add a Link than just copy it to the upper Stack.
 Variables that never escape, such as those in the previous example, remain only on the stack.

 Return variables do escape, so escape analysis is applied and they may be promoted to the heap if needed.
 Inline variables, such as: